-The Ritz-Carlton, Tysons Corner, Salon 1 1700 Tysons Boulevard McLean, Virginia
+The Ritz-Carlton, Tysons Corner, Salon I 1700 Tysons Boulevard McLean, Virginia

 AGENDA 1.
 ELECTION OF DIRECTORS 2.
 RATIFICATION OF KPMG LLP AS INDEPENDENT AUDITORS 3.
-PROPOSAL TO AMEND THE COMPANY'S ARTICLES OF INCORPORATION TO DE-CLASSIFY THE BOARD OF DIRECTORS TRANSACTION OF OTHER BUSINESS AS MAY PROPERLY COME BEFORE.
-THE MEETING It is important that your shares be represented at this meeting, whether or not you attend the meeting in person.
+PROPOSAL TO AMEND THE COMPANY'S ARTICLES OF INCORPORATION TO DE-CLASSIFY THE BOARD OF DIRECTORS TRANSACTION OF OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING It is important that your shares be represented at this meeting, whether or not you attend the meeting in person.
 To make sure your shares are represented, we urge you to complete and mail the proxy card below.
-If you and your guest plan on attending the Annual Meeting, please mark the appropriate box on the proxy card below.
-Present this Admission Ticket to the Host Marriott Corporation representative at the entrance. ▼ Please carefully detach here and retern this proxy in the enclosed reply envelope.▼ 3562 Please mark votes as in this example. Γ This proxy when properly executed will be voted in the manner directed herein.
-If no instruction is made, this proxy will be voted FOR election of directors, FOR proposal 2 and FOR proposal 3.
-In their discretion, the proxies are authorized to vote upon any other matters that may properly oome before the Annual Meeting or any adjournments thereof.
-The Board of Directors recommends a vote FOR Proposals 1, 2 and 3 Proposal to amend the Company's Articles of Incorporation to de-classify the Board of Directors 1.
-Election of Directors: Ratify Appointment of KPMG LLP as independent auditors (see reverse) For, except vote withheld from the above nomineels: I WILL ATTEND THE ANNUAL MEETING Signature: Date: Signature: Date: NOTE: Please sign exactly as name appears hereon.
-Joint owners should each sign, When signing as attorney, executor, administrator, trustee or guardian, please give full title as such,
+If you plan on attending the Annual Meeting, please mark the appropriate box on the proxy card below.
+Present this Admission Ticket to the Host Marriott Corporation representative at the entrance. ▼ Please carefully detach here and return this proxy in the enclosed reply envelope.▼ 3562 Please mark votes as in this example. Γ X This proxy when properly executed will be voted in the manner directed herein.
+If no instruction is made, this proxy will be voted FOR the election of directors, FOR proposal 2 and FOR proposal 3.
+In their discretion, the proxies are authorized to vote and otherwise represent the undersigned on any other matter that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+The Board of Directors recommends a vote FOR Proposals 1, 2 and 3 AGAINST ABSTAIN ACAINST ARSTAIN Proposal to amend the Company's Articles of Incorporation to de-classify the Board of Directors 1.
+Election of Directors: Ratify Appointment of KPMG LLP as (see reverse) independent auditors WITHHELD For, except vote withheld from the above nominee(s I WILL ATTEND THE ANNUAL MEETING Signature: Date: Signature: Signature: Date: NOTE: Please sign exactly as name appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such